David Horace Clift: Tenure at ALA

 In 1951, when Clift took over executive duties for ALA, membership was 19,701 and the general funds budget was $191,129.
 From May 7 to June 5, 1961, Clift was head of the United States Delegation of Librarians while visiting the Soviet Union under the Cultural Exchange Agreement.
 He was responsible for moving the association's headquarters from rented space to a permanent location in an abandoned mansion in Chicago.
 He oversaw the promotion and advancement of library growth and literacy growth in America and the world.
 He also supported the Intellectual Freedom advancements.
 When Clift retired in 1972, ALA membership had risen to over 30,000 and the general funds budget was over $2 million.

 Clift was honored with the Association's Joseph W. Lippincott Award in 1966.
 He was honored with the American Library Association Honorary Membership in 1972.
+A special issue of American Libraries titled, "Two Decisive Decades: 1952 to 1972: Festschrift Issue Honoring David H. Clift" was published.

 Clift died on October 12, 1973.

 On his role as an association executive, he is quoted as saying "it was to administer the policies decided by membership and leave the leadership to those elected by the membership."